Edirom/ess-website/README.md

 1. Adding news posts:
    New posts must follow the filename format `YYYY-MM-DD-someName.suffix` and are to be put in the `_posts` folder.
-The most recent three are displayed on the start page and all are accessible from the "archiv" page.
+The most recent two are displayed on the start page and all are accessible from the "archiv" page.
 2. Adding new programs:
    Summer School programs for every year are found in the `_archiv` folder,